 [Regulation 33 amended in Gazette 14 Feb 1975 p.
 572.]

-34. Material not to be removed
+34. Material not to be removed without permission

 No person shall remove or cause to be removed from any jetty or from the approaches thereto any gravel, stone, timber, trees, shrubs, grasses or other material without the written permission of the Minister to whom the administration of the Public Works Act 1902 is committed or his representative.